mOctave/weftspace/README.md

 These four lines should turn your file of ES-formatted data into a node tree, ready for use!

+### Options

+`DataReader` currently has the following options that can be used as varargs when parsing:
+- `IGNORE_NODE_FLAGS`: Treats the keywords `add` and `remove` as node names rather than flags.

 ## Working with the Node Tree

 Now that you've parsed your data, it should end up written to a (sometimes enormous) tree, with a single root node.
 Keep track of that root node, because it's how you access the rest of the tree!

 The tree itself is made up of a whole bunch of `DataNode`s, each with three major properties: a name, a list of arguments, and a list of child nodes.
 Additionally, nodes include a reference to their parent node (if they aren't the root of a tree), and a special `Flag` that usually isn't all that important.
 Any nodes loaded using `DataReader` will also contain information about where they were loaded from for debug purposes.

-For example, suppose you have the following lines in a datafile:
+Suppose you have the following lines in a datafile:

 ```ruby
 "some node"